 - Live in the United States with an address where you can receive your physical card (they don’t accept P.O. boxes).

-- Have a bank account in the United States or Canada.
+- Have a bank account in the United States.

 👉 You can apply online in just a couple of minutes.
 They’ll ask you for standard account application information like your phone number, email, address, and SSN or ITIN.